tatethurston/astrojs-service-worker/README.md

 # Astro Service Worker

-<blockquote>An Astro integration to generate a Service Worker.
+<blockquote>An Astro integration that generates a Service Worker.
 Powered by Workbox.</blockquote>

 <br />